 Hunter Hanson is a composer, songwriter, and music editor based in New York City.
-He received his bachelor’s in music composition from Northwestern University where he received the Presser Undergraduate Scholar Award for the Bienen School of Music and went on to receive his master’s in Screen Scoring at NYU where he was awarded the Elmer Bernstein Award in Film Scoring.
+Originally from Eau Claire, Wisconsin, he received his bachelor’s in music composition from Northwestern University where he received the Presser Undergraduate Scholar Award for the Bienen School of Music and went on to receive his master’s in Screen Scoring at NYU where he was awarded the Elmer Bernstein Award in Film Scoring.
 He is now an adjunct instructor in the Screen Scoring program at NYU where he teaches composition, contemporary scoring techniques, MIDI and DAW production, and music editing.
+In addition to his teaching duties, he also coordinates the annual Music and the Moving Image conference.

-Hunter is a founding member of the band Gregular for which he writes songs and performs guitar, violin, and vocals.
-Gregular released their debut album, The Body, in 2018 and released their sophomore album Soulsinking in 2021.
-Breezeblow, his premiere release as a solo artist, won a Lennon Award in the 2021 John Lennon Songwriting Contest.
+Hunter is a founding member of the band Gregular in which he writes songs and performs guitar, violin, and vocals.
+Breezeblow, his first solo release, won a Lennon Award in the 2021 John Lennon Songwriting Contest.

 Hunter’s concert music includes collaborations with ensembles such as The Fonema Consort, The Crossing, and Bearthoven, an NYC-based new music trio for whom he composed “Decision Fatigue” (“Merit Award” - Tribeca New Music).
 His scores often combine live electronics and instrumental performance, frequently searching for interplay between pop and classical idioms.